Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/reference/scripts/init_and_attack_scripts.md

 # Init and Attack scripts

-These are the easy scripts to write, because they mostly contain *data* rather than *behavior.* Writing them is a bit like filling out a form.
+These are the easy scripts to write, because they contain *data* rather than *behavior.* Writing them is a bit like filling out a form.

-These scripts run only once, at the beginning of the game.
+These scripts run once, at the beginning of the game.

 ## Initializing Variables